 Create a Unicode object by decoding size bytes of the MBCS encoded string s.
 Return NULL if an exception was raised by the codec.
-Changed in version 2.5: This function used an int type for size.
-This might require changes in your code for properly supporting 64-bit systems.

-PyObject PyUnicode_DecodeMBCSStateful(const char s, int size, const char errors, int consumed)
+PyObject PyUnicode_DecodeMBCSStateful (const char s, int size, const char errors, int consumed)

 If consumed is NULL, behave like PyUnicode_DecodeMBCS().
 If consumed is not NULL, PyUnicode_DecodeMBCSStateful() will not decode trailing lead byte and the number of bytes that have been decoded will be stored in consumed.
-New in version 2.5.

-PyObject PyUnicode_EncodeMBCS (const Py_UNICODE s, Py_ssize_t size, const char errors) Return value: New reference.
+PyObject PyUnicode_EncodeMBCS (const Py_UNICODE s, Py_ssize_t size, const char errors)

-Encode the Py_UNICODE buffer of the given size using MBCS and return a Python string object.
+Encode the $Py_UNICODE$ buffer of the given size using MBCS and return a Python bytes object.
 Return NULL if an exception was raised by the codec.
-Changed in version 2.5: This function used an int type for size.
-This might require changes in your code for properly supporting 64-bit systems.

-PyObject PyUnicode_AsMBCSString(PyObjectunicode)
+PyObject PyUnicode_AsMBCSString (PyObject unicode)

-Encode a Unicode object using MBCS and return the result as Python string object.
+Encode a Unicode object using MBCS and return the result as Python bytes object.
 Error handling is "strict".
 Return NULL if an exception was raised by the codec.